Post

 Session Resume

-Handles interrupted sessions.
-When SpeakingModule mounts, the backend checks for active sessions (< 24 hours) in DynamoDB.
-If found, the user can choose “Resume” or “Start New”.
-The resume point is determined by the last question’s state — unanswered, answered but not analyzed, or all complete.
+I added this feature after my connection dropped mid-interview a few times (Indonesian internet, you know).
+When SpeakingModule mounts, the backend checks if there’s an active session (< 24 hours) in DynamoDB.
+If found, the user can choose “Resume” or “Start New.”
+The resume point is determined by the last question’s state.

 Grammar Module — Interactive Quiz